 COM 3337 Scriptwriting

 THE 1111 Stagecraft

 THE 1113 Acting

 THE 3320 Directing

 THE 3328 Playwriting

+ENG 1103 Introduction to Journalism

+ENG 2205 Media Ethics

+COM 4590 Independent Study with Campus TV Station

-Contact: Dr. Sapora, Communication
+Contact: Professor Slade, Communication

 Communication Course Descriptions (COM)

 1102 (FR) Interpersonal Communication

 4 credits

 A broad historical and theoretical introduction to the study of human communication in the context of face-to-face and small group interaction.
 Homework and classroom participation put a strong emphasis on writing and speaking.

 1103 (FR) Mass Communication

 4 credits

 A broad historical and theoretical introduction to the study of human communication in the context of organizations and audiences.
 Homework and classroom participation put a strong emphasis on writing and speaking.

 1110 Public Speaking

 4 credits

 The practical application of basic principles and techniques of public speaking.
 This is an introductory course designed to prepare students to meet a variety of public oral communication situations.

-1131 Basic Film and Videotape Production

-4 credits

-An introduction to the design and production of film and videotape with major emphasis on scriptwriting, shooting on location, editing,

-and overall production planning.
-The course includes extensive laboratory and field work.

 1149 Filmmaking Apprenticeship: Introductory Project

 1 credit

 The first step in the filmmaker's mentorship.
 Students will introduce fellow filmmakers to their favorite, life-forming films and begin to cultivate a filmmaker's journal.
 Also, students will assist advanced students, in the capacity of production assistants, with their upper-level film projects.

 Prerequisite: permission of instructor.

-2203 Communicative Research Methods: Quantitative
+2203 Communication Research Methods: Quantitative

 2 credits

 The purposes and methods of formal research in the study of human communication.
 The main focus of this course is the communication research process from a quantitative perspective.

+Social Science with Communication 2204.
 Prerequisites: Communication 1102 and 1103, Statistics 2215.
 Must be taken in conjunction with Communication 2204.

 2204 Communication Research Methods: Qualitative

 2 credits

 The purposes and methods of formal research in the study of human communication.
 The main focus of this course is the communication research process from a qualitative perspective.
+Social Science with Communication 2203.
 Prerequisites: Communication 1102 and 1103, Statistics 2215.
 Must be taken in conjunction with Communication 2203.

 2249 Filmmaking Apprenticeship: Production Design

 1 credit

 A continuation of the filmmaker's mentorship.
 Students will research, design, script, budget, and propose a film project for Communication 3349 First Production.
 Students continue to assist upper-level filmmakers with their productions.
 Prerequisite: Communication 1149.

 2250 Television Production

 4 credits

 This course focuses on the pre-production, production, and post-production aspects of television.
 Specific emphasis is on lighting, filming, editing, and writing.
 Students are included in the creation of a weekly television show.
-Prerequisite: permission of instructor.

 3306 Approaches to the Study of Language

 4 credits

 An introduction to the principles and methods of linguistics.
 This course surveys the history of the linguistic enterprise (including the application of linguistic findings to teaching in the schools) and provides a linguistic analysis of the history of the English language.
 Humanities.

 Cross-listed with English 3306.